-- 4. While Members of the Planning Committee have a duty to their ward constituents, their overriding duty is to the whole community.
-Members of the Planning Committee must represent their constituents as a body and vote in the interests of the whole Borough. - 5.
+- 4. While Members have a special duty to their ward constituents, their overriding duty is to the whole community.
+Members must represent their constituents as a body and vote in the interests of the whole Borough. - 5.
 The basis of the planning system is the consideration of private proposals against the wider public interest.
 Much is often at stake in this process and opposing views can be very strongly held.
-Members of the Planning Committee must take account of views expressed but should not favour any person, company, group or locality, nor put themselves in a position where they appear to do so. - 6.
+Members must take account of views expressed but should not favour any person, company, group or locality, nor put themselves in a position where they appear to do so. - 6.
 Members should respect the role of officers to make recommendations and must not put pressure on individual officers to secure a specific recommendation on a particular case or do anything else which compromises or which is likely to compromise the impartiality of the officers.